Compensation and refunds

 Seamless rail travel with easy changes and refunds for peace of mind.

-The journey from Oxford to Banbury on the fastest train in 17 minutes, usually 17 minutes.
-Each day, 17 trains leave from Oxford, starting at 07:05 and ending at 21:35.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Oxford to Banbury, take the fastest train in 17 minutes, typically 17 minutes.
+Daily, 37 trains depart from Oxford, with the first at 05:20 and the last at 22:55.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||